HariSekhon/DevOps-Bash-tools/README.md

   - [Kubernetes](https://kubernetes.io/)
   - [Kafka](http://kafka.apache.org/)
   - [Vagrant](https://www.vagrantup.com/)
-  - automatic GPG and SSH agent handling
+  - automatic GPG and SSH agent handling for handling encrypted private keys without re-entering passwords, and lazy evaluation to only prompt key load the first time SSH is called
   - and lots more - see [.bash.d/README](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/.bash.d/README.md) for a more detailed list
-  - run 'make bash' to link `.bashrc/.bash_profile` and the `.*` dot files to your `$HOME` directory to auto-inherit everything
+  - run `make bash` to link `.bashrc`/`.bash_profile` and the `.*` dot config files to your `$HOME` directory to auto-inherit everything
-- `lib/*.sh` - Bash utility libraries full of functions for [Docker](https://www.docker.com/), environment, CI detection ([Travis CI](https://travis-ci.org/), [Jenkins](https://jenkins.io/)), port and HTTP url availability content checks etc.
+- `lib/*.sh` - Bash utility libraries full of functions for [Docker](https://www.docker.com/), environment, CI detection ([Travis CI](https://travis-ci.org/), [Jenkins](https://jenkins.io/)), port and HTTP url availability content checks etc. Sourced from all my other [GitHub repos](https://github.com/harisekhon) to make setting up Dockerized tests easier.
 - `setup/install_*.sh` - various simple to use installation scripts for common technologies like MiniShift, Maven, Gradle, SBT, EPEL, RPMforge, Homebrew, Travis CI, Parquet Tools etc.
 - `kafka_wrappers/*.sh` - scripts to make [Kafka](http://kafka.apache.org/) cli usage easier including auto-setting Kerberos to source TGT from environment and auto-populating broker and zookeeper addresses.
 These are auto-added to the `$PATH` when `.bashrc` is sourced.
-For something similar for [Solr](https://lucene.apache.org/solr/), see `solr_cli.pl` in [DevOps Perl Tools](https://github.com/harisekhon/devops-perl-tools)
+For something similar for [Solr](https://lucene.apache.org/solr/), see `solr_cli.pl` in the [DevOps Perl Tools](https://github.com/harisekhon/devops-perl-tools) repo.

 - Programming language linting: